StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/grouping.md

 ## Description

 Indicates whether a column is an aggregate column.
-If it is an aggregate column, it is 0, otherwise it is 1.
+If it is an aggregate column, 0 is returned.
+Otherwise, 1 is returned.

 ## Syntax